Olympias the Deaconess

-Olympias was born and raised either in Constantinople or Antioch.
+Olympias was born sometime between 361 and 368 and raised in either Constantinople or Antioch.
 She was the daughter born to the Antiochian Greek noblewoman, Alexandra and the wealthy Greek Rhetor, Seleucus.
 Olympias had a sibling, who was a parent of Olympias and Seleucus.
-Olympias was the namesake of her late paternal aunt Olympias who was once engaged to the Roman emperor Constans who later married the Roman client king of Arsacid Armenia, Arsaces II (Arshak II).
+Olympias was named after her late paternal aunt Olympias who was once engaged to the Roman emperor Constans who later married the Roman client king of Arsacid Armenia, Arsaces II (Arshak II).
 The paternal grandfather of Olympias was Flavius Ablabius who had held consular rank in Constantinople, while her maternal uncle was Calliopius the Rhetor who served as a grammaticus and assistant-teacher under the Rhetor, historian Libanius and later served as a Roman official under the Roman emperors Constantius II and Julian the Apostate.

 Olympias is described as the 'beloved daughter' born to Seleucus and Alexandra.
 At eighteen years of age, Olympias married Nebridius, a nobleman who served as prefect of Constantinople.
 She was widowed after two years of marriage.
 Having refusing many offers of marriage, she dedicated her life to the church, serving as a deaconess.
-She would later become a friend of Saint John Chrysostom.
+She would later become a friend of John Chrysostom.

 Her good works included building a hospital and an orphanage and looking after monks who had been led in exile from Nitria.
 This led John Chrysostom to tell her that she had done almost too much.
 Her support for Chrysostom led to her exile in 404.
 Having lost her house, she lived the rest of her life in Nicomedia, dying on July 25, 408, after a long illness.

 Olympias is among the one hundred forty saints whose statues adorn the colonnades of Saint Peter's Square.

+The nunnery that she founded quickly grew to have 250 nuns, aided by 50 of her servants that she had dedicated for its use.
+It survived into the 7th century, when its abbess, Sergia, reported that relics relating to Olympias were recovered.